SkyeChen-28/The-Search-For-New-Earth/README.md

 # New Earth
 A video game demonstrating simple astrobiology concepts in finding exoplanets.

-This project was created as part of a group project for a high school physics course.
+This project was created to fulfill the deliverables of a group project for a high school physics course that I took in 2017.
 This project was done in collaboration with Gary Wei.

 ## Requirements